ufidon/ds/mod2/stack.md

 4. **Process Operators**:
    - If the stack is empty or contains a '(', push the operator onto the stack.
    - If the incoming operator has higher precedence than the top of the stack, push it onto the stack.
-   - If the incoming operator has lower or equal precedence, pop the stack until this is not true and then push the incoming operator.
+   - If the incoming operator has `lower or equal` precedence, pop the stack and append the popped to the postfix until this is not true and then push the incoming operator.

 5. **Process Parentheses**:
    - If a '(' is encountered, push it onto the stack.